Updated February 4, 2026

 The right color for your brand varies based on your customers, competitors, and style.

-You can choose your main color based on psychology, replicate what your competitors are doing, and gather color inspiration from mediums such as Pinterest.
+You can choose your main color based on color psychology, replicate what your competitors are doing, and gather color inspiration from mediums such as Pinterest.